caezsar/puppet-nginx/README.md

 ```

-If you want to stop disable nginx service system-wide, on a node, insert the below lines:
+If you want to stop or disable nginx service system-wide, on a node, insert the below lines:
 ```
 nginx::service_status: 'stopped'
 nginx::service_enabled: false